phR0ze/tech-docs/src/development/languages/rust/mobile/android/README.md

 This is a refactored continuation of the [ndk](#ndk) work from the rust-mobile community.
 This encapsulates the former work done in the `ndk`, `ndk-glue`, `ndk-macro` projects.

+Android apps are not like your average commandline executable, instead they are always associated with a physical window, a so called ***Activity*** in Android terminology.
+The `NativeActivity` loads your Rust code and is where it resides, allowing apps to be created without any Java code/classes at all.
+It serves as a bridge between Android's app lifecycle and your Rust code forwarding events through callbacks.
+This integration defines how an app starts up and moves to back and foreground while users navigate their phone.

 **Refrences**
 * [Android activity github](https://github.com/rust-mobile/android-activity)